roduit/EE452-Network-Machine-Learning/README.md

     └── logo-epfl.png
 ```
 ## Contributors
-This repository has been elaborated by Vincent Roduit, Caspar Henking and [...] during the 2025 spring semester at EPFL.
+This repository has been elaborated by Vincent Roduit, Caspar Henking, Aurel Mäder and Jan Zgraggen during the 2025 spring semester at EPFL.